retroelec/T-HMI-C64/README.md

 ### BLE Joystick

-Besides the C64 emulator, there is also a BLE Joytick application (ino file) for the ESP32-S3.
+In addition to the C64 emulator, there is also a BLE joystick application (ino file) for the ESP32-S3.
+This involves pairing an "Arduino joystick shield" with an ESP32-S3 (or another ESP32-compatible device with BLE) to function as a BLE client.

 ### Battery